 If you are planning for Professional Scrum Developer PSD trainer then you have to score 95% in PSD – I exam or 95% in PSPO – I and PSPO – II if planning to teach PSPO.
 Cost of PSM – III exam is $500

 This is a final step for all.
 You will be invited to join online review and a group of the existing trainer will assess your skills.
 Assessment is in 2 part that includes your scrum knowledge and teaching techniques.
 Some people stuck here and usually refer to co-teaching with existing PST.
 You will not have an issue in finding PST for co-teaching because PSTs are always open for it and Scrum.org also help in finding PSTs for you.

 PSM, Professional Scrum Master certification will help people understand the basic concepts of Scrum methodologies and enhance their Scrum knowledge.
 It also helps those who don’t know much about it.

-- Adopting Agile mindset
+- Adopting an Agile mindset

 As Scrum is an Agile methodology, its training and certification help team members embrace the Agile practices.
-It also let them have a proper, consistent Agile mindset, resulting better team collaboration, lesser disagreement, and delivering successful projects.
+It also let them have a proper, consistent Agile mindset, resulting in better team collaboration, lesser disagreement, and delivering successful projects.

 - Staying marketable

 Industries that are adopting Agile practices soon have better career opportunities for the professional Scrum masters.
-This certification proves that the candidate has Agile mindset as well as core and deep knowledge of the Agile practices.
+This certification proves that the candidate has an Agile mindset as well as core and deep knowledge of the Agile practices.

 - A Plus Point For Organization